mykhailo-vi/capacitor-plugin-facebook-analytics/README.md

-This is a fork from [SpellChucker's plugin](https://github.com/SpellChucker/capacitor-plugin-facebook-analytics)
+This is a fork from [sverdlov](https://github.com/sverdlov/capacitor-plugin-facebook-analytics)

 **Current plugin version is for Capacitor 4**